Joe Musgrove: Professional career

+Toronto Blue Jays (2011–2012)

-Draft and minor leagues
+Minor leagues

 The Toronto Blue Jays selected Musgrove out of high school in the first round, 46th overall, of the 2011 MLB Draft.
 At the time, he had committed to play college baseball for San Diego State but chose to forgo that commitment in order to sign with the Blue Jays.
 He played eight games with the Rookie Gulf Coast League Blue Jays before being moved to the other Rookie affiliate, the Bluefield Blue Jays, in late August.
 In a combined nine games and 24 2/3 innings for the two teams, Musgrove posted a 1–1 record in 2011, with a 4.01 ERA and 18 strikeouts.
 He began with Bluefield in 2012, recording a 1.13 ERA and nine strikeouts in eight innings.

+Houston Astros (2012–2017)

 On July 20, 2012, Musgrove was part of a massive 10-player trade between the Blue Jays and the Houston Astros.
 He was traded to Houston alongside major league players Francisco Cordero and Ben Francisco, minor league prospects Asher Wojciechowski, David Rollins, and Carlos Pérez, and a player to be named later, in exchange for J. A. Happ, Brandon Lyon, and David Carpenter.
 The player to be named later was eventually named as pitching prospect Kevin Comer.
 Houston assigned Musgrove to the Greeneville Astros, where he went 0–1 with a 7.00 ERA in four games and nine innings.
 He spent the entirety of the 2013 season with the Gulf Coast League Astros, going 1–3 with a 4.41 ERA in 32 2/3 innings and 11 games.

-A series of injuries throughout his minor league career kept Musgrove from breaking out of the Rookie Leagues until 2014, when he was assigned to the Class A Short Season Tri-City ValleyCats.
+A series of injuries throughout his minor league career kept Musgrove from breaking out of the Rookie Leagues until 2014, when he was assigned to the Low–A Tri-City ValleyCats.
 He missed two months of the 2012 season due to a strained rotator cuff, and spent the majority of the 2013 season on the sidelines with a sprained ulnar collateral ligament.
 An injury to his sternoclavicular joint continued to bother Musgrove during his time with the ValleyCats, and he made only a handful of appearances.
 In the 77 innings that he did pitch, Musgrove posted a 7–1 record with a 2.81 ERA and 67 strikeouts, as well as 0.96 walks plus hits per innings pitched (WHIP).